maitray16/CodeKits/README.md

 # CodeKits

-This repository will contain starter codes bundling various technologies for building applications, making it easier to focus on writing core logic.
+This repository contains starter codes bundling various technologies for building applications, making it easier to focus on writing core logic.
+The aim is to build a repository of starter codes catering to various use cases.

 Kits Available -